top of page

 • Wildlife monitoring using camera traps

-• Horse Riding - 12 years and above, must be experienced riders
+• Horse Riding on the conservancy - 12 years and above, must be experienced riders and have a weight limit of 80kg - questionnaire and indemnity required

 • Sports (volleyball, running, football)